Vata Dosha Diet

 Early Winter- It’s Vata Season

-Best Foods for Vata Season
+Best Foods for Vata Dosha and Season

-Vata Reducing Foods
+Vata Dosha Reducing Foods

 The list below reflects Vata reducing options to incorporate in Autumn and Winter.
 Remember this does not take into account your personal constitution, but rather seasonal eating.
 Notice how many of these foods are still available at the farm stand or market.
 If you feel more support is needed contact us for a consultation that includes individual recommendations.